nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 1. If you haven't already, [install Visual Studio 2015](http://go.microsoft.com/fwlink/?LinkID=533794).

     Under the covers, Ionic apps are Apache Cordova apps, you'll need a functional Cordova development environment before you can use with Ionic.
-When you install Visual Studio, make sure you include the optional components, **HTML/JavaScript (Apache Cordova)** under Cross-Platform Mobile Development.

-    > **Note:** Verify that you can create and run the default **Cordova Blank App**.
+	Verify that you can create and run the default **Cordova Blank App**.
 In Visual Studio, open the **File** menu, select **New**, then **Project**.
 In the new project dialog, expand the **JavaScript** templates section, select **Apache Cordova Apps** then pick the **Blank App (Apache Cordova)** template.
 Give the new project a name and location then click the **OK** button.
 Press **F5** to build and run the new project in the **Ripple Emulator**.
 The Chrome browser should open and render the app's content.
 If you have any issues running the application, see these [troubleshooting steps](../tips-and-workarounds/general/tips-and-workarounds-general-readme.md).

 2. Install the Ionic template in Visual Studio by selecting the **Tools** menu, then **Extensions and Updates...**.
 In the Extensions and Updates dialog box, select **Online**.
 In the search box located in the upper-right corner of the dialog, type **Ionic 2**.
 Select the **Ionic 2 RC Templates** option in the list.
-Click the **Download** button to initiate the installation process.
+Click the **Download** button to start the installation.

 	![Getting the templates](media/tutorial-ionic2/figure-02.png)

-	The template files will download, then Visual Studio will automatically start the installation process.
+	The template files will download, then Visual Studio will automatically launch the installation process.
 When prompted, click the **Install** button to begin the installation.

 	![Installing the templates](media/tutorial-ionic2/figure-03.png)

 > **Note:** The Ionic templates may not appear in Visual Studio until it's restarted.
-Close, then re-open Visual Studio.
+Close, then re-open Visual Studio before continuing.

 ## Creating an Ionic Project in Visual Studio

 1. Create a new Ionic project.
 Open the **File** menu, select **New**, then **Project**.
 In the new project dialog, expand the **TypeScript** templates section, and then select **Apache Cordova Apps**.
 Ionic offers three default app styles: **Blank**, **Sidemenu**, and **Tabs**; this is a simple project, so select the Blank template.

 	Give the new project a **Name** and **Location**, and then click the **OK** button.
-This app will later become our Weather App project, so you should probably just call it **Weather App** or **Weather App Ionic 2** to save time.
+This app will later become our Weather App project, so you should probably call it **Weather App** or **Weather App Ionic 2** to save time.

 	![New Project dialog](media/tutorial-ionic2/figure-04.png)